 “If your life wasn’t going to work out, it would have fallen apart already.”

 - It’s normal to feel stressed out.

-- It’s OK to take a time-out, it's how to calm down.
+- It’s OK to take a time-out to calm down.

 - When you’re feeling stressed, take a quick 4-minute break.